DanteAlonsoHT/HelloWorld-Micronaut/README.md

 # Hello World - HTML and CSS basics

-> This proyect is to complete my first exercise like micronaut :)
+> This proyect is to complete my first exercise as micronaut :)

 ## Built With